dtaylor113/ai-slideshow/README.md

 - Playback controls let viewers pause/resume the slideshow and choose a speed between 3 and 30 seconds (default 8s).
 - History refreshes automatically every three minutes so all open browsers see the latest creations once generation is running.
 - Missing thumbnails/originals are pruned automatically; the filmstrip shows “Loading thumbnails…” until content is ready.
+- When the original photo is unavailable, the 🎨/📸 toggle shows a friendly notice instead of interrupting the slideshow.

 ## Project Structure